 IABA provides services for children and adults.
 Our services are customized to meet the unique needs of each of our clients.
 We are committed to providing each child with the tools they need to succeed.

-ABA Services Provided
+ABA Children’s Services We Provide

 We offer the following services for children:

 - Non-Intensive ABA Therapy: These services are for children who need less than 20 hours of therapy per week in order to be successful.
-The number of hours your child will need in order to make progress will be determined by our BCBA.
+The number of hours your child will need in order to make progress will be determined by a BCBA.
 Again, family involvement is required.

 - Individualized Assessments: These assessments are conducted by our BCBAs and program masters.
-The assessments we create are based on the goals of the family and the milestones of their child, including play, language, daily living, and academic and social skills.
-If a child is exhibiting behaviors that are a danger for themselves or to others, an assessment will be created to recommend a treatment plan to decrease their problem behaviors.
+The assessments we create are based on the goals of the family and the milestones of their child, including play, language, daily living, and academic & social skills.
+If a child is exhibiting behaviors that are a danger for themselves or others, an assessment will be created to recommend a treatment plan to decrease their problem behaviors.

-- Individualized ABA Programming: Every one of our programs is completely unique, because every one of our clients is unique.
+- Individualized ABA Programming: Every one of our programs is completely unique because every one of our clients is unique.
 Each of our client’s programs is customized and will begin at their current skill level.
-We have several different programs, including Precision Teaching, Discrete Trial Training and Naturalistic Trial Training.
+We have several different programs, including Precision Teaching, Discrete Trial Training, and Naturalistic Trial Training.
 Each of our programs is reviewed on a daily basis and goals are determined based on the client’s progress.

 - Weekly Overlaps with BCBA and/or Program Manager: In order to fully determine your child’s progress, our BCBA needs to monitor them in action.
 In addition to reviewing data, our BCBA will meet with clients each week to ensure that the program is tailored exactly to the rate at which the child is progressing.